simpsondl/genetic-interactions-smk/README.md

 - Snakemake (recommended installed in a conda environment).
 - R (with tidyverse packages such as `readr`, `dplyr`, `tidyr`) available to the R scripts.
 - Conda (recommended) or other environment manager to create reproducible environments.
-Environment YAML is under `workflow/envs/`.
+Environment YAML for establishing the same conda environment used in our manuscript is under `workflow/envs/`.

 ## Layout

-- `config/` - configuration files (primary: `config.yaml`).
+- `config/` - configuration file (primary: `config.yaml`).
 - `workflow/data` - counts files and metadata from Screen 2022 and Screen 2023
 - `workflow/Snakefile` - main Snakemake workflow entrypoint.
 - `workflow/rules/` - Snakemake rule files.